Artist in Residence program

 About Nanaimo and our housing option

 Nanaimo is a large harbour town located on the eastern coast of Vancouver Island.
 It is stretched out between the Salish Sea and Mount Benson boasting many beaches and parks.
-Nanaimo is accessible to Vancouver by 2hour ferry or 20 min float plane and to Victoria by 2hour drive.
+Nanaimo is accessible to Vancouver by a 2-hour ferry or 20 minute float plane and to Victoria by a 2-hour drive.

-The old downtown core is manageable without a vehicle; by walking, cycling or transit.
+The old downtown core where NCA is situated, is manageable without a vehicle; by walking, cycling or transit.
 If you are considering living outside the old city or university district a vehicle will be necessary.

-Our Housing option is a fully furnished basement bachelor suite, a 15 min walk from the studio.
+Our Housing option is a fully furnished basement bachelor suite with a private entrance, and only a 15 min walk from the studio.
 It is small but has lots of light and opens up onto a private patio, with views of Mount Benson. $600/month, including utilities, laundry and Wi-Fi .
 No pets, no parties.